Sillians/Data_engineering_lifecycle/chap1/Data_engineering_described.md

 - software engineering.

 ### Data Maturity Model
 - Starting with Data: Define the right data architecture (usually solo, since a data architect likely isn’t available).
 This means determining business goals and the competitive advantage you’re aiming to achieve with your data initiative.
-Work toward a data architec‐ ture that supports these goals.
+Work toward a data architecture that supports these goals.

 - Scaling with Data:
     - Establish formal data practices